 • fuel & oil

-• depreciation (we’ll calculate this!)
+• deemed depreciation

-• interest
+• deemed interest

 If you use toll roads, the tolls relating specifically to your work trips will also be deductible.
 This will need to be split up and provided.

-* NOTE: If you have bought a new car throughout the financial year, we’ll need the dealer tax invoice as well as the finance contract (if applicable) if a car was sold/traded in, we’ll need to know the value of this also.
+* NOTE: If you have bought a new car throughout the financial year, we’ll need the dealer tax invoice as well as the finance contract (if applicable).
+If a car was sold/traded in, we’ll need to know the value of this also.

 What about the actual cost method?